Vollinger0/esm/readme.md

 ### done

+- [x] create batch file to integrate with EAH
 - [x] add versioning and --version option to show it
 - [x] make script open up a port to avoid having multiple instances running
 - [x] tool to find and delete obsolete folders in Shared